AndersenAlexander/VisionFlow-FinalProjectTypeScript/README.md

 📂 Project Structure
 ![Screenshot 2025-02-06 164158](https://github.com/user-attachments/assets/6beaa384-db1b-4216-a5f1-a99546a4b48a)

 🚀 Getting Started

-Clone the repository:
+1. Clone the repository:

-bash
 git clone https://github.com/your-username/VisionFlow.git
 cd VisionFlow

-Install dependencies:
+2. Install dependencies:

-bash
 npm install

-Run the application:
+3. Run the application:

-bash
 npm run dev

-Build for production:
+4. Build for production:

-bash

 npm run build

 🔑 API Configuration
 Obtain a YouTube Data API key from Google Developers Console.
 Replace 'YOUR_YOUTUBE_API_KEY' in YouTubeAPI.ts with your API key.

 🤝 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your improvements.